Alexandre-Carbenay/library/README.md

 ### Tooling and documentation

-Some other folders provides general purpose content:
+Some other folders provide general purpose content:

 - the [doc](./doc) folder hosts the documentation and tooling to generate it, in an architecture-as-code approach.
 - the [pact](./pact) folder hosts the [Pact](https://docs.pact.io/) artifacts shared between the different applications to implement the Consumer-driven Contract testing pattern, and the tooling to start a [pact broker](https://github.com/pact-foundation/pact_broker) used in the continuous delivery pipeline.
+- the [ssl](./ssl) folder contains certificates for localhost environment.

 ## Usage